Looking at Mean-Payoff and Total-Payoff through Windows: Discussion

-The strong relation between mean-payoff and total-payoff breaks in multi-weighted games as the total-payoff threshold problem becomes undecidable.
-Window objectives provide conservative approximations with timing guarantees.
-Some variants prove to be more computationally tractable than the corresponding classical objectives.
+\textbf{Conclusion.} The strong relation between mean-payoff and total-payoff in single dimension breaks in multi-weighted games as the total-payoff threshold problem becomes undecidable.
+We introduced the concept of window objectives, which provide conservative approximations with timing guarantees.
+We believe that window objectives are interesting on the standpoint of \textit{expressiveness}, as they permit to consider quantitative objectives in a time frame context.
+Furthermore, window objectives constitute an attractive alternative in terms of \textit{tractability}.

+We provided algorithms and optimal complexity bounds for one-dimension games.
+We notably showed that the fixed window variant can be solved in \textit{polynomial time}, which is not known to be the case for the mean-payoff and total-payoff objectives~\cite{ZP96,jurdzinski98,gawlitza2009,BCDGR11}.

+In multi-dimensions, fixed window games hold an interesting position.
+While the associated decision problem is easier to solve than the mean-payoff threshold problem in one-dimension (P instead of $\NPinter$), it becomes comparatively harder in multi-dimension (PSPACE-hard even for polynomial windows instead of coNP).
+However, it remains EXPTIME-complete for arbitrary windows, in contrast to the total-payoff which becomes undecidable.
+In terms of complexity, the problem stands in an interesting middle ground between mean-payoff and total-payoff objectives.
+For the specific case of polynomial windows, there remains a gap between our exponential-time algorithm and the PSPACE lower bound.
+Whether we can obtain PSPACE-membership or EXPTIME-hardness for the fixed polynomial window problem in multi-dimension games is an open question.

+We also established a prohibitive lower bound on the complexity of multi-dimension bounded window games: they are at least non-primitive recursive hard.
+It would still be of theoretical interest to know if those games are decidable or not.
+Techniques used for the undecidability proof of multi-dimension total-payoff games (Thm.~\ref{thm:undecidableTP}) cannot be extended easily to the bounded window setting.
+In particular, our reduction to two-counter machines requires to ``memorize'' sums of weights both negatively and positively.
+In the window context, such sums can only be memorized negatively (i.e., while windows stay open), as positive windows are closed and forgotten immediately (this corresponds to so-called resets in Sect.~\ref{subsec:wmp_multiDim}).

+\textbf{Future work.} We mention two interesting questions to investigate.
+First, in the multi-dimension setting, our definitions of window objectives (Sect.~\ref{subsec:wmp_def}) are asynchronous: windows on different dimensions are not required to close simultaneously. \textit{Synchronous variants} may be interesting to study but some useful properties are lost in that setting, such as the inductive property on windows.
+Hence our techniques cannot be extended straightforwardly.
+Second, conjunction of window objectives with a parity objective would be interesting to consider.
+Indeed, a similar notion of time bounds on liveness properties was studied by Chatterjee et al. through the concept of \textit{finitary} winning~\cite{CH06,DBLP:journals/tocl/ChatterjeeHH09}.
+Combining a similar approach with our window objectives seems natural.